10 Types of Pasta

 10 Different Types of Pasta Overview

 There are many different types of pasta.
-Each region in Italy has its own traditional types of fresh pasta and a certain type of pasta is indicative of each Italian region.
+While each type has identical pasta cooking technique the type of pasta is indicative of each Italian region.
 Each of the different types of pasta falls into one of the main pasta categories are:

 Short Pasta: Penne pasta and bowtie pastie fall into this category.
 This is a type of “pasta corta”